Part 1

 Part 5

 Paintings do not decide to be beautiful.
-Instead, they passively portray the beauty created by the artist.
+Instead, they passively portray the beauty the artist creates.

 In contrast, inner beauty requires our deliberate pursuit and active cultivation.